Israel: Education

 In 2015, Israel ranked third among OECD members for the percentage of 25–64-year-olds that have attained tertiary education with 49% compared with the OECD average of 35%.
-In 2012, the country ranked third in the number of academic degrees per capita (20 percent of the population).
+In 2012, the country ranked third in the number of academic degrees per capita (20 per cent of the population).

 Israel has a school life expectancy of 16 years and a literacy rate of 97.8%.
 The State Education Law (1953) established five types of schools: state secular, state religious, ultra orthodox, communal settlement schools, and Arab schools.
 The public secular is the largest school group and is attended by the majority of Jewish and non-Arab pupils.
-Most Arabs send their children to schools where Arabic is the language of instruction.
-Education is compulsory for children between the ages of three and eighteen.
+Most Arabs send their children to Arabic-language schools.
+Education is compulsory between the ages of three and eighteen.
 Schooling is divided into three tiers—primary school (grades 1–6), middle school (grades 7–9), and high school (grades 10–12)—culminating with Bagrut matriculation exams.
 Proficiency in core subjects such as mathematics, the Hebrew language, Hebrew and general literature, the English language, history, Biblical scripture and civics is necessary to receive a Bagrut certificate.

 The Jewish population maintains a relatively high level of educational attainment where just under half of all Israeli Jews (46%) hold post-secondary degrees.
 Israeli Jews 25 and older have an average 11.6 years of schooling, making them one of the most highly educated of all major religious groups in the world.
 In Arab, Christian and Druze schools, the exam on Biblical studies is replaced by an exam on Muslim, Christian or Druze heritage, respectively.
 In 2020, 68.7% of 12th graders earned a matriculation certificate.